separator

 Introduction:

-Every time I do any serious off-roading, I like disconnect my front sway bar to increase the articulation of the front axle.
+Every time I do any serious off-road driving, I like to disconnect my sway bar to increase the articulation of the suspension.
 The solid front axle sway bar is not too difficult to disconnect; a wrench to hold the bolt and a socket to remove the nut.
 But you still need (the right sized) tools and while taking the end links off is straight forward, putting them back together is a bit time consuming, getting the right sequence of washers, bushings, etc. Also, I worried about the nylon lock nut wearing out after many off/on cycles, so I went looking for a better solution.
 I've seen wing nuts used to facilitate easy removal, but I didn't think this would hold well enough.
 There also seem to be a number of commercial units on the market, but I didn't see any for the solid axle trucks.
+And a final thing I noticed was that with the added suspension lift on the front of my 4Runner, the sway bar ends were no longer horizontal like they were when stock.
+Why is that important?
+See below for the answer...

 So, why is it important that the sway bar end link matches the suspension lift?
 Ideally, you want the arms on the end of the sway bar to be sitting horizontal to the ground and the end links sitting vertical at rest.
 This ensures that you get equal up and down force on each side of the bar when the body/frame tips to the side.
 This is because as the bar twists under load, the arms will bend up and down at equal angles from horizontal.
 If the arms were at an angle below horizontal (as would be the case if the suspension has been lifted) the two bar end angles would not be equal, resulting in a lessened anti-sway affect.